YoRyan/dsddns/README.md

 ### Per-service fields

 Other keys only apply to records managed by specific services.
-Some of them are mandatory.
+Some of them are required by the service.

 <details>
 <summary>Cloudflare</summary>